 Red Velvet Cake is one of those cakes you almost always see in coffee shops and bakeries.
 With it’s stunning red, velvety texture, it’s always a winner.

-In a large bowl, whisk together buttermilk, eggs, butter, oil, vinegar vanilla, and red food coloring until well blended.
-Add the flour mixture and mix until combined.
+In a large bowl, whisk together buttermilk, eggs, butter, oil, vinegar, vanilla, and red food coloring until well blended.

 Add the batter to the prepared pan.

 - Don’t have buttermilk on hand?
-You cam replace it with a cup of whole milk mixed with a teaspoon of vinegar or lemon juice.
+You can replace it with a cup of whole milk mixed with a teaspoon of vinegar or lemon juice.

 ★ Did you make this recipe?
 Please give it a star rating below!